 How to obtain a copy of BrainWave

 BrainWave is an application for science, not for profit.
-You can download the BrainWave version 0.9.101.
-Alternatively, you can obtain a copy for free by sending an e-mail.
-Please indicate where you are located, what kind of research you do, and what you would like to use the software for.
-Active participation in the BrainWave users community is encouraged.
+You can download the BrainWave version 0.9.152.4.1.
+Active participation in the BrainWave users community is encouraged (see user questions and comments at the bottom of this page).
 Please let us know if you publish a paper based upon BrainWave.

 Changes in last version of BrainWave

 - Changes: Permutation testing is now based upon FDR and not on single threshold.
 In Analyse batch, the multiFilter option has been replaced by mPlex.
 It performs a multiplex analysis on all five frequency bands (see below).
 The overlay node strength is in “syn” the multiplex participation coefficient in DPLI.
 Both values are in the output for machine learning as well.
 The new mPlex results in a single, overlay matrix of the same dimension as the original matrices.
 It can be combined with any other type of further analysis (MST, or other) in the same way as conventional single frequency band analysis.
 In Analyse batch an option for horizontal visibility graph degree correlation as a measure of connectivity has been added.
 Work on new HD Model.

 - Changes: Correction of error in exporting the 25 features for machine learning in batch.
 Several changes and additions in machine learning module.